Online Clustering of Data Sequences with Bandit Information: System Model and Preliminaries

 i.e., for any two sets $P_1$ and $P_2$ that partition the $k^{th}$ cluster, we find the minimum distance between those two partitions, and then the maximum over all such possible partitions.
-The overall maximum intra-cluster neighbor distance is \(d_{\text{INTRA}} \coloneqq \max_{k \in [K]} d(k)\).
+Here, $2^{D_k}$ denotes the set of all subsets of $D_k$.
+The maximum intra-cluster neighbor distance is \(d_{\text{INTRA}} \coloneqq \max_{k \in [K]} d(D_k)\).